apenella/go-docker-builder/README.md

 apenella [go-docker-builder/examples/build-git-context] $

 ```
-- **build-git-context-auth**: Build an images using a git repository as a context and which required git server authorization.
+- **build-git-context-auth**: Build an images using a git repository as a context and which required git server authorization. [go to exmple](https://github.com/apenella/go-docker-builder/tree/master/examples/build-git-context-auth)
-- **build-path-context**: Build an images using a location folder as a context.
+- **build-path-context**: Build an images using a location folder as a context. [go to exmple](https://github.com/apenella/go-docker-builder/tree/master/examples/build-path-context)
-- **push**: Push and image.
+- **push**: Push and image. [go to exmple](https://github.com/apenella/go-docker-builder/tree/master/examples/push)

 ## References
 - Here there is docker engine API specifications for building and image using it. https://docs.docker.com/engine/api/v1.39/#operation/ImageBuild
 - Taring files strategy was inspired in: https://medium.com/@skdomino/taring-untaring-files-in-go-6b07cf56bc07

+## License
+go-docker-builder is available under [MIT](https://github.com/apenella/go-docker-builder/blob/master/LICENSE) license.